FlamingWater35/Quizlone/README.md

     flutter pub get
     ```

-3. **Run the code generator:**
+3. **Run the code generators:**
-    This project uses code generation for state management, routing, and data models.
-You must run this command before you can run the app.
+    This project uses code generation for state management, routing, data models and localization.
+You must run these commands before you can run the app.

     ```bash
     dart run build_runner build --delete-conflicting-outputs
+    dart run slang # For localization
     ```

 4. **Run the application:**